thifranc/shinken-webui-wiki-up/Design.md

 # Design and development

-This file need to be completed and updated !!!
+This file needs to be completed and updated !!!

 ## WebUI integration with Shinken